anmelus/Image-Classification-Samples/README.md

 ## Fashion-MNIST
 * Fashion-MNIST is a dataset of Zalando's article images.
 This is a very popular and simple dataset that works well as a starting point for understanding machine learning.
-Images of the dataset as well as a more sophisticated explanation of the algorithm and dataset are available [here](https://github.com/zalandoresearch/fashion-mnist)
+Images of the dataset as well as a more sophisticated explanation of the algorithm and dataset are available [here](https://github.com/zalandoresearch/fashion-mnist) The algorithm used to classify the images uses the very popular and common convolution neural network method.

 ![alt text](https://github.com/anmelus/Image-Classification-Samples/blob/main/mnist-result.png)